 The two-digit usually is the guide for compression rating.
 Golf ball with a low compression rating are ideal for beginners and lady golfers.
 This compression rating usually ranges from 70-80.
 At the same time, those with a faster swing speed (105 mph or more) can choose an option with 90 or higher compression.

 Aside from compression, there are personalized options which have two-digits which denotes a special event in your life like anniversaries.

 If you see a three-digit number on a golf ball, this usually indicates the number of dimples.

 In conclusion, you can play golf without spending an absolute fortune on golf balls.
 More often than not, you are simply paying for the branding on the side of the golf ball.

 Another good option is to purchase “lake balls” – many golf clubs sell these within their shops.

-Plus they allow you to find out which golf ball is best for you.
-All five products reviewed above has an excellent price, and high quality – allowing you to enjoy a regular game of golf without breaking the bank!
+All of the options reviewed above have an excellent price point and high quality – allowing you to enjoy a regular game of golf without breaking the bank!

 Last update on 2022-06-30 / Affiliate links / Images from Amazon Product Advertising API